 Love the idea of resistant starch YUMMY potatoes?
 You’ll also love this Smashed Potatoes recipe.

 To make this recipe GAPS Diet-legal there is only one change you’ll need to make, and that’s switching the potatoes for winter squash (or cauliflower).
 Easy.
+It’s always SO nice to have a lovely brunch or dinner casserole on GAPS that’s good enough to serve to friends.

 With recipes like this one, Whole30 is a delight.
 In general, I find that to be true: beautiful, often gourmet, fairly simple recipes that are delicious and fresh to eat and not difficult to prepare.
 Whole foods and good feelings in the body as a result. 🙂